 When it comes to your child’s education, it can be difficult to know what route to take.
 These days, there is a variety of choices, from traditional to online schools.
 Some, like private schools, are expensive and selective.
 Because they are both free for students to attend, charter schools and traditional public schools are popular choices, but many parents do not understand the difference between the two.

 The funding for public schools comes from the state, and funds are distributed to the schools based on the number of students enrolled.
 Sometimes this funding is supplemented by local or county districts.
 Charter schools are funded by the state, but usually not local districts.
-Many charters rely on grants, awards, and fundraising to meet expenses.
+Many charter schools rely on grants, awards, and fundraising to meet expenses.

 One of the benefits of charter schools is they allow for more independence.
 The curriculum at traditional public schools typically has a one-size-fits-all style.
 Charter schools are often started by parents or groups looking for a different method or want to focus on a particular area, such as math or science.